 If you’re a manufacturer who doesn’t mind stealing product designs and using another company’s brand name to make your quick buck, Amazon FBA is a dream come true.

 It gets better.
-According to recent articles, if you tried to hold Amazon accountable for selling you fake merchandise, Amazon will actually deny that they ever sold you the merchandise, but what happens if you get an injury from a consumer product that’s fake who’s legally responsible?
+According to recent articles, if you tried to hold Amazon accountable for selling you fake merchandise, Amazon will actually deny that they ever sold you the merchandise, but what happens if you get an injury from a fake consumer product?
+Who is legally responsible?
 Will Amazon still deny they sold you the product?

 “[…] Amazon countered that its fulfillment, payment processing and product listing services don’t mean that Amazon is offering a product for sale.
 Instead, the company argued, those are services the company provides to third-party retailers, which are the ones making the offer of sale.” – Geekwire